 Why Organic Matters

-I assign the organic icon to both certified organic winemakers and practicing organic winemakers.
+I assign the organic icon to both certified organic winemakers and the far mushier term "practicing" organic winemakers.
 If the icon is colored green, the producer went the extra lengths to be certified as such, which to me is an added measure of transparency worth recognizing.
-If its gray, that means there is gray area in how much is organic.
+If its red, that means there is gray area in how much is organic.
 They can claim to be 100% organic, but without more editorial resources, without a full year to witness their operation with my own eyes, without — in short — certification, I have to take their word for it.

 Now, why not recognize only certified organic?
 Because its costly and bureaucratic to get certified.
 Some producers can easily afford the certification process, but for others on a razor-thin margin, its an expense that can deplete their resources.
 Organic viticulture is also easier in some places.
-Where it is difficult to enact (usually because of humidity and rain), being about to apply certain non-organic treatments in certain doses might be the ripcord a winery needs to survive a vintage.
+Where it is difficult to enact (usually because of humidity and rain), being about to apply certain non-organic treatments in certain doses might be the ripcord a winery needs to survive a vintage (see my notes on copper sulfate above).
 The choice is easier for some than others.

 By and large, most practicing organic winemakers that I've encountered are truly following through on this promise, and the health of their vineyards would suggests as such.